Skip to main content

 The 4D code used across your project is written in methods and classes.

 The 4D IDE provides you with various features to create, edit, export, or delete your code.
-You will usually use the 4D code editor to work with your code.
+You will usually use the included 4D code editor to work with your code.
+You can also use other editors such as VS Code, for which the 4D-Analyzer extension is available.

 Creating methods